Project in Information and Communication Technology

 End of Second Phase, Day 21.
 All products are shown to the public at a project expo.

-Before taking this course, you must have completed all of the following four courses.
+Before taking this course, you must have completed all of the following three courses.

 - ID1018 Programming I (or an equivalent course)